 Text symbols draw labels, annotation, titles, dynamic text, descriptions, callouts, legends, scale bars, graticule labels, tables, and other textual information on maps and layouts.
 A key difference between text symbols and other common symbol types—point, line, and polygon symbols—is that text symbols can have only one symbol layer.

 Text symbols control how text looks and can be used as a way to categorize named features.
 For example, text symbol size can indicate relative population for city name labels.
-Setting a text symbol can be as easy as choosing a font, size, and color, but you can also work with more advanced text symbol properties to get effects such as balloon callouts, line callouts (with or without leader lines), text inside highway shields or other markers, filled text, halos, and drop shadows.
+To set a text symbol, you can choose a font, size, and color, but you can also work with more advanced text symbol properties to get effects such as balloon callouts, line callouts (with or without leader lines), text inside highway shields or other markers, filled text, halos, and drop shadows.

 Tip:Text properties include options for changing the font, style, formatting, and effects.
 A label is drawn with text symbols but is derived from feature attributes and has additional properties for placement and conflict detection.